jump-dev/MathOptInterface.jl/docs/src/tutorials/bridging_constraint.md

 The first part of a constraint bridge is a new concrete type that inherits from [`Bridges.Constraint.AbstractBridge`](@ref).
 This type must have fields to store all the new variables and constraints that the bridge will add.
+Typically, these types are parametrized by the type of the coefficients in the model.

 Then, three sets of functions must be defined: